II. Definitions: Preterm

 Developmental Examination at each routine Well Child Visit

-- Refer on identifying Developmental Delay
+- Refer if Developmental Delay identified on screening

 - Programs available to children under age 3 are federally funded